We live in interesting times.

 As the first issue of The New Publishing Standard rolls off the cyber-presses this September, anticipation is building for the two biggest publishing events of the western world in 2017.
 The Frankfurt Book Fair, and the tenth anniversary of the Amazon Kindle ebook store.

-Ten years ago one might, if brave, have predicted that the Frankfurt Book Fair would not just maintain, but grow its stature, eclipsing the USA’s Book Expo and the UK’s London Book Fair to become the pre-eminent international book fair of the western world.
+Ten years ago one might, if brave, have predicted that the Frankfurt Book Fair would not just maintain, but grow its stature, eclipsing the USA’s New York Book Expo and the UK’s London Book Fair to become the pre-eminent international book fair of the western world.

 But there can’t be a person on the planet who, in the months before the Amazon Kindle store was rolled out to an ebook-indifferent reading public, could have predicted the way in which the Kindle store would not just disrupt, but transform the global publishing industry.

 Not just in changing the way we read – ebooks long pre-date the Kindle store, but it took Amazon to make the ebook a viable mainstream alternative to the printed page.
 But in changing who got to be read – facilitating the so-called self-publishing revolution.

 Ten years on, the publishing world is a different planet.
 As we wind down this decade and prepare to engage the next, analogue and digital co-exist, not quite in harmony, not quite at war, in a publishing landscape where the old rules are in tatters and the new rules are being invented on the fly.

 From nowhere China has risen to become the second largest publishing market in the world, and a respected member of the IPA, opening its doors to western publishers and venturing out into the global markets with its own publishing brands.

 India, not long ago considered a Third World publishing backwater, is now by some estimates the sixth largest publishing market, and potentially a bigger English-language market than the UK.